chuckmilam/create-ks-iso/README.md

     - [ ] NTP configuration
     - [ ] Network settings
 - [ ] Complete CONFIG_FILE with available variables
+- [ ] STIG oscap anaconda plugin logic based on OS distribution and version
+- [ ] Checks for required packages
+- [ ] ksvalidator checks

 ## Requirements
-* A Linux system (RHEL/CentOS, Ubuntu, and WSL have all been tested successfully) with these packages installed:
+* Linux system (RHEL/CentOS, Ubuntu, and WSL have all been tested successfully) with these packages installed:
     * bash v4+
     * genisoimage
     * git